huin/accountmerge/README.md

     - If no postings match, then that is the end of the search and no existing postings are found to match.
     - If only one posting is found, then use that as the destination posting.
-    - If multiple postings are found, then mark the existing matches with a tag `"candidate-$FINGERPRINT"` using a fingerprint from the source posting, and skip any further steps of merging this posting.
-It is an error if the source posting has no fingerprint.
+    - If multiple postings are found, then mark the source posting with tagsin the form `"candidate-$FINGERPRINT"` using a fingerprint from the potential destination postings, and skip any further steps of merging this posting.
+The source posting's parent transaction will then go into the separate "unmerged" output.

         It is left for the user to select which of the existing postings it should be merged into by:

+        1. Editing the unmerged output file:
-        1. Removing the `candidate-` prefix from the tag on one of the existing postings.
+            - Removing the `candidate-` prefix from one of the tags on one of the unmerged postings to identify which destination tag it should merge into.
-        2. Removing the `candidate-$FINGERPRINT` tags completely from other existing postings.
+            - Removing the other `candidate-$FINGERPRINT` tags completely.
-        3. Re-running the merge tool.
+        2. Re-running the merge tool to include the edited unmerged transactions file.